-Thus while preliminary data is very promising, the verification of utility will require further analysis both in focusing in on markers most strongly associated with clonal aging and/or BF expression, and concurrently, more accurately defining what is meant by clonal age in BF expression.
-Consequently, success will depend on large-scale statistical analysis anchored by an accurate characterization of the processes involved.
-Thus we are pursuing the analysis in a convergent process where we are using the statistical analysis to identify promising marker candidates and then testing whether those candidates facilitate the development of a specific developmental model as specific genetic targets for further analysis.
-For example, in Figure 20, two markers have been identified which show a very high association with BF expression in a select group of clones were competence in the level of BF-potential is based on an extensive assessment of vegetative progeny populations and so more dependable.
-We are currently determining whether this association extends to other clones in the analysis and, concurrently working to determine the function of the genes marked.
-While a successful identification of marker(s) highly correlated with BF expression (and/or BF expression in vegetative progeny without expression in the initial clone) is the final goal of this research, more effort will probably be required than the limited time of this project.
-As initially stated, however, the goal of this project was to develop a solid foundation upon which to build a more extensive proposal soliciting larger-skill federal funding.
+years) in vegetative progeny].
+Because of the value of such a marker, even utility within a single clone such as Nonpareil or Carmel, would be particularly useful, though they may inherently be more error-prone if the marker is for closely associated but not causative epigenetic event.
+Thus while statistically analyzed data is very promising, the verification of utility will require further analysis both in focusing in on markers most strongly associated with clonal aging and/or BF expression, and concurrently, more accurately defining what is meant by clonal age in BF expression.
+Consequently, success will depend on large-scale statistical analysis anchored by an accurate characterization of the developmental processes involved.
+Thus we are pursuing the analysis in a convergent process where we are using the statistical analysis to identify promising marker candidates and then testing whether those candidates facilitate the development of a specific developmental model is a specific genetic targets for further analysis.
+For example, in Figure 20, two markers have been identified which show a very high association with BF expression in a select group of clones were competence in the level of BF-potential is based on an extensive assessment of vegetative progeny populations (see Figure 6) and so more dependable.
+This approached has refined the number of promising markers.
+For example, Figure 21, two different markers a29 and i92 show good (though not perfect) agreement with BF Potential level as calculated in one of several specific models currently under consideration.
+In this analysis, the initial association was tested for samples from the 104 year-old Nonpareil tree (Figure 15) since both sample age and BF level were better defined and external variables were minimized.
+Because over 1000 makers were analyzed, the possibility exists that the observed association are by chance only and not indicative of a causal relationship.
+(In this analysis, over 200 markers showed positive association of increasing methylation levels with the 3 categories of increasing tissue age (early, intermediate and late), while over 100 showed a negative association, demonstrating the opportunities for random associations or associations with clone age, independent of BF potential (though this would still be a useful indicator of BF potential within clones).